What is a medical emergency?

-If you receive services at an emergency unit for an emergency which fits the definition for a medical emergency as specified in the Medical Schemes Act, the doctor who treated you will certify it as a medical emergency and Medihelp will approve it as a prescribed minimum benefit (PMB) condition.
+If you receive services at an emergency unit for an emergency as defined in the Medical Schemes Act, the doctor who treated you will certify it as a medical emergency and Medihelp will approve it as a prescribed minimum benefit (PMB) condition.

-How do I register an emergency hospital adimission?
+How do I register an emergency hospital admission?

 Emergencies must be registered on the first workday after the admission.
-Contact Medihelp Customer Care at 086 0200 678.
+Phone Medihelp's Customer Care centre at 086 0200 678.
 Remember to have the following info at hand: